edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonConfiguration.md

     !!! note
         LogLevel is included here for documentation purposes since all services have this setting.
-Since it should always be set at an individual service level it is not included in the new common configuration file and is present in all the individual service configuration files.
+Since it should always be set at an individual service level it is not included in the new common configuration file and is present in all the individual service private configuration.

 === "Writable.Telemetry"
     |Property|Default Value|Description|